About Esther Y. Kang

 Each location fostered a position that deeply values authenticity, curiosity, and integrity.
 All of which inform my work and process.
 I am committed to building social equity, designing inclusive infrastructures, and advocating for the application of intersectional pedagogies.

-I served a one-year term as the inaugural human-centered design expert for a White House Initiative under the Obama Administration.
-Additionally, I have experience in philanthropy, public administration, and arts management, and have developed community-centric programs in Chicago, San Francisco, and Los Angeles.
+I previously served as the inaugural human-centered design expert for a White House Initiative under the Obama Administration.
+Prior to my year of service, I worked in family philanthropy, local policymaking, nonprofit management, and arts administration in Baltimore, Chicago, San Francisco, and Los Angeles.

-I am currently an independent strategist and researcher partnering with teams across the country to confront and address complex social issues, together.
+I am currently an independent strategist, researcher, and educator partnering with teams across the country to confront and address complex social issues, together.

 Organizational & systems design